 The sensor are hermetically encapsulated and hence performance is unaffected by turbulence and fluid non-homogeneity.
 Automated online viscosity measurement through SRV or an SRD eliminates the variations in sample taking and lab techniques.
 The sensor is installed either in the coating bucket or the line through which the coating is pumped to the applicator, continuously measuring the formulated system viscosity (and density in case of SRD).
 Coating consistency is achieved through automation of the dosing system through a process controller based on real-time viscosity, and temperature measurements.
 Using an SRV/SRD in a coating process line, coat transfer efficiency is improved improving productivity, profit margins and environmental/regulatory goals.
 The sensors have a compact form factor for simple OEM and retrofit installation.
 They require no maintenance or re-configurations.
 The sensors offer accurate, repeatable results no matter how or where they are mounted, without any need for special chambers, rubber seals or mechanical protection.
 Using no consumables, SRV and SRD are extremely easy to operate with zero maintenance.

 Rheonics offers an integrated standalone viscosity and pH monitoring and control system.
 The Rheonics Slurry Monitoring and Control system uses in-line viscometers with in-line pH probes to monitor slurry viscosity and pH in real-time.
-Solvent and amine valves are operated to add the correct dose to ensure absolute control of the slurry characteristics through-out the mixing and coating process.
+Solvent and additive valves are operated to add the correct dose to ensure absolute control of the slurry characteristics throughout the mixing and coating process.

 Compact form factor, no moving parts and require no maintenance